pickles976/Angstrom/pages/app/markdown/index.md

    csi -s framework/manage.scm --generate
    ```

-Your Macron site is now live on your Nomadnet node!
+Your Angstrom site is now live on your Nomadnet node!
 Access it through the Nomadnet interface.

 ---